 12 "The relevance and materiality of ...[ESG]... factors to a scheme's investments and how such factors are taken into account should be part of the information provided by an IORP under this Directive.
-This does not preclude an IORP from satisfying the requirement by stating in such information that ...[ESG]...factors are not considered in its investment policy or that the costs of a system to monitor the relevance and materiality of
+This does not preclude an IORP from satisfying the requirement by stating in such information that ...[ESG]...factors are not considered in its investment policy or that the costs of a system to monitor the relevance and materiality of such factors and how they are taken into account are disproportionate to the size, nature, scale and complexity of its activities."
+(IORP II Directive, Preamble, point 57).

-In a number of other jurisdictions, ESG issues are already addressed in legislation.
-For instance, in 6.
-Brazil, Resolution 3792 requires investors to take social and environmental factors into account when making investment decisions.
-Colombia's supervisor authority is developing a guideline on due diligence process in investment by pension funds that will include the analysis of ESG factors.
-In Denmark, the Guidelines for financial reporting covering pension funds and insurance companies (BEK no 937 af 27/07/2015) state that companies that have their securities admitted to trading on a regular market in an EU/EEA country as well as companies that run life insurance business must supplement their management report with a statement of social responsibility.
-The statement describes how the company voluntarily integrates in its business strategy and activities, amongst others, human rights, social conditions, environmental and climatic conditions.
-In case the company has no such policy, this fact must be disclosed.
+13 See EIOPA (2019): Opinion on the use of governance and risk assessment documents in the supervision of IORPs (EIOPA-BoS-19-245); Opinion on the supervision of the management of environmental, social and governance risks faced by IOPRs (EIOPA-BoS-19-248), https://eiopa.europa.eu/publications/eiopa-opinions account when making investment decisions.
+In Chile, pension funds are asked but not evaluated on whether they consider ESG risks.
+Colombia's supervisory authority is developing a guideline on the due diligence process in investment by pension funds that will include the analysis of ESG factors.
+In Denmark, the guidelines for financial reporting covering pension funds and insurance companies (BEK no 937 af 27/07/2015) state that companies that have their securities admitted to trading on a regular market in an EU/EEA country as well as companies that run life insurance business must supplement their management report with a statement of social responsibility.
+The statement describes how the company voluntarily integrates in its business strategy and activities, inter alia, human rights, social conditions, environmental and climatic conditions.
+In cases where the company has no such policy, this fact must be disclosed.
 In Mexico, the recently updated (November 2018) General Provisions on Financial Matters establish that pension funds may consider ESG factors in their risk management policy and investment strategy.
-If the administrator of a pension fund in Mexico decides through its Committees, to integrate ESG factors in its investments and risk management, it should briefly explain in the information handout the purpose of these investments and how ESG factors are incorporated in both investment and risk management.
+14 If the administrator of a pension fund in Mexico decides through its committees to integrate ESG factors in its investments and risk management, it should briefly explain in the information handout the purpose of these investments and how ESG factors are incorporated in both investment and risk management.
 In South Africa, the Financial Sector Conduct Authority (FSCA) issued for consultation a draft directive prescribing the sustainability reporting and disclosure requirements for pension funds.
 The directive will require that boards of funds consider environmental, social and governance factors before investing in an asset.
-Introduction to Guidelines